Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

 \textit{\textbf{Kernel-based search}}.
 With minimum repeats, the generalized transitive closure that extends the transitive closure with the minimum repeats can be used to process concatenation-based queries.
 The problem is how to compute the minimum repeats from a source to a target as there can be an infinite number of minimum repeats due to the existence of cycles in the path.
 Consider the graph in Fig. \ref{fig:graphs}(b) and the problem of computing the minimum repeats from $D$ to $J$.
 Due to the existence of the cycle including vertices $B$, $I$, and $G$, the potential number of minimum repeats from $D$ to $J$ is infinite (assuming arbitrary path semantics -- see Section \ref{sec:background}).
 The solution to the problem is based on a practical observation, that the number of concatenated labels under the Kleene star is usually bounded.
 Based on the observation, the first reachability index for concatenation-based queries \cite{10.1109/ICDE55515.2023.00013} designs a \textit{kernel-based search} to compute minimum repeats.
 The idea is to first compute kernels that are essentially label sequences on the fly and then use the kernels to guide the subsequent search.

-In the above example with $k\leq2$, the kernel-based search starts the BFS from $D$, and when the BFS visits $I$ with the label sequence $(\texttt{worksFor}, \texttt{friendOf})$, the label sequence is treated as the kernel of this search.
+Consider the above example with minimum repeats of length up to $2$.
+The kernel-based search starts the BFS from $D$.
+When the BFS visits $I$ with the label sequence $(\texttt{worksFor}, \texttt{friendOf})$, the label sequence is treated as the kernel of this search.
 Subsequent search will be guided by the kernel and can visit $J$, which means $(\texttt{worksFor}, \texttt{friendOf})$ is a minimum repeat from $D$ to $J$.
-In general, for computing a minimum repeat of length up to $k$ from a source vertex, the kernel-based search will first search all the label sequences $LS$ of length $k$ from the source and take the prefix $LS'$ of $LS$ as the kernel such that $LS=(LS')^h\cdot LS'' $, where $LS''$ is either empty or a prefix of $LS'$, and $h\geq 1$.